Jose Mario De Vega

-Jose Mario Dolor De Vega is a Filipino author and public intellectual.
-He has lectured at National University-Manila, Polytechnic University of the Philippines, Universidad de Manila, Adamson University, De La Salle University – Dasmariñas, Far Eastern University, Trinity University of Asia, among other Philippine higher education institutions.
+Jose Mario Dolor De Vega is a Filipino author and academic.
+He has lectured at National University, Polytechnic University of the Philippines, Universidad de Manila, Adamson University, De La Salle University – Dasmariñas, Far Eastern University, Trinity University of Asia, among other Philippine higher education institutions.
 Outside the country, he taught philosophy, ethics, and anthropology at Nilai University in Negeri Sembilan, Malaysia.

 De Vega has been interviewed in various media outlets and written books, academic journal articles, and Op-Ed pieces tackling philosophy, politics, and wars, while attending graduate studies at the University of the Philippines Diliman.

 Early life

 De Vega was born in the Philippines.
-He loves his parents, but his mother taught him "all the laws of life and the mysteries of existence from a very young age."

-He graduated with a Bachelor of Laws and an MA in Philosophy.
+He graduated with a Bachelor of Arts in Political Science from Olivarez College, a Bachelor of Laws from the Philippine Law School, and a Master of Arts in Philosophy from the University of the Philippines Diliman.

 Major publications

 Some of the latest writings of De Vega are as follows: